DigitalDynamicsLab/fmu_tools/README.md

 A simple use of the library consists in just taking the project and modifying the _FmuComponent.h_ and _FmuComponent.cpp_ based on the user needs.

 However, for those that need to import this project into theirs, a second template is offered.
-In the subfolder `fmu_generator_chrono` a typical usage is showed, in which a third-party library (Chrono) comes into play and a separate CMakeLists is used to fetch the content of the base 'fmu_generator' library.
+In the subfolder `fmu_tools_chrono` a typical usage is showed, in which a third-party library (Chrono) comes into play and a separate CMakeLists is used to fetch the content of the base 'fmu_tools' library.

 While the library offers some generic features and tools, users are asked to customize them for their specific problem.
 This is done by inheriting from `FmuComponentBase`, plus some additional customization.
 One example is provided by the `FmuComponent` class.
 The impatient user could also just modify and use it straight away.